loki4514/Car-price-prediction/README.md

 https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge

 ### Data Cleaning :-
-- Eliminating the duplicate columns, replacing a specific column that contains a specific character with nan values
+- Eliminating the duplicate columns, replacing a specific column that contains a special character with nan values
 - The outliers were removed using the iqr approach.

 ### Feature Engineering :-